Arthur Drexler

-Arthur Justin Drexler (13 March 1925 – 16 January 1987) was an American museum curator and director of the Museum of Modern Art (MoMA) for 35 years.
+Arthur Justin Drexler (13 March 1925 – 16 January 1987) was an American museum curator and director of the Department of Architecture and Design at the Museum of Modern Art (MoMA) for 35 years.

 Life

 Drexler was born in Brooklyn and attended the High School of Music and Art, and The Cooper Union studying architecture and served with the U.S. Army Corps of Engineers during the Second World War.